Saatvik-Lochan/GestureLogger/README.md

 - [x] Fix left/right hand bug
 - [ ] Add ability to get more info on a gesture instance through a pop up box
 - [ ] Add 'sequences' route and option
+- [ ] Add feedback for recording gestures (make it known that a gesture for this type has already been recorded + name the gesture in the recording)